Lab Director

 Distinguished University Professor

-Ph.D., University of Connecticut, Storrs, Experimental Psychology
+Ph.D., Human Movement Science, Free University of Amsterdam, University of Connecticut, Storrs, U.S.A

-M.S., University of Connecticut, Storrs, Experimental Psychology
+M.S., Experimental Psychology, University of Connecticut, Storrs, U.S.A

 Email: d.sternad@northeastern.edu